 Science ’82 BEWIC Award

 This award is given to the person who has shown good-natured sportsmanship, enthusiasm, and the qualities of a team player in any area not limited to athletics.
-The recipient should be a student who, through actions and friendly disposition, has eased the rigors of day-to-day life of his/her friends and classmates.
+The recipient should be a student who, through actions and friendly disposition, has eased the rigors of day-to-day life of their friends and classmates.

 Excellence through Innovations Award